-The SFCR has been approved by the Board of Directors (BOD) of the Company.
+The SFCR was approved by the Board of Directors (BOD) of the Company.

-The SFCR was audited and approved by the Company Auditors.
+The SFCR was approved by the Company Auditors.

 Moreover, the SFCR is a public document and the Company is required to disclose this document on its official website after it has been audited and approved by the external auditors.
 The Company will also provide a copy of this report to the Insurance Company Control Service (ICCS).